By George Sells

 “Yes!”
 Brand says laughing.
 “Which for us sounds really weird, but when the books got here in 1885, they weren’t old.
 They weren’t rare.
 They became rare over time.”

-Jefferson historians were looking for these 74 volumes for most of that lost century, plus.
+Jefferson historians were looking for these 74 volumes for most of that lost century.
 They constitute the third largest Jefferson collection of books in the world.
 It wasn’t until 2010 that a researcher stumbled upon them here at Washington University in St. Louis.

-“She called up special collections and said, you might want to check this out and see if some of these are Thomas Jefferson’s,” Brand tells us of the researcher.
+“She called up special collections and said, you might want to check this out and see if some of these are Thomas Jefferson’s,” Brand said.
 “And they were able to rescue those from the circulating collections.”

-“It’s important as we celebrate the birth of the nation that they gain new knowledge about what that really means,” Lynn Friend told us as she was about to leave.
 “With so much going on in the country right now, start looking at what our nation is about.
-That’s important.”
+That’s important,” Friend said.